-The acoustic assessment criteria for marine mammals and fish in this report has followed the latest international guidance (based on the best available scientific information), that are widely accepted for assessments in the UK, Europe and worldwide (Southall, et al., 2019; Popper, et al., 2014).
+The acoustic assessment criteria for marine mammals and fish in this report has followed the latest international guidance (based on the best available scientific information), that are widely accepted for assessments in the UK, Europe and worldwide (Southall, et al., 2019; Popper, et al., 2014; National Oceanic and Atmospheric Administration, 2024).

-&lt;sup>1 Statistical measure of the asymmetry of a probability distribution.
+1 Statistical measure of the asymmetry of a probability distribution.

-&lt;sup>2 Slowly in this context is >10 ms - slow relative to the integration time of the auditory system of marine mammals.
+2 Slowly in this context is >10 ms - slow relative to the integration time of the auditory system of marine mammals.